 The Parkinson’s Foundation Community Grants program supports programs that further the health, wellness and education of the Parkinson’s community.
 We help people with Parkinson’s live better lives, today.

-In the 2021 grant cycle, we awarded six local grants to community programs.
+In the 2023 grant cycle, we awarded three local grants to community programs.
 These Community Grants are made possible through the support of donors.

 Learn more about the Parkinson’s Foundation Community Grants program, including application information, deadlines and more.

 Miami, FL 33131

 Our Chapter Board ensures our impact is community based and community lead.

 Dr. Valerie Johnson PT, DPT founded Balance Therapy LLC and The Parkinson’s Mind Body Institute to best serve those living with PD.

 Valerie has a doctorate in physical therapy from Texas State University and is certified in PWR! and BIG therapy for Parkinson’s.
 She is the team neuro-therapist for the Dallas Mavericks, providing comprehensive concussion evaluations and treatments.
 Valerie teaches dance and movement classes for Parkinson’s along with individual Physical Therapy evaluations and treatments.

 Valerie attended Emory University to earn the Vestibular Rehabilitation Competency Certificate sponsored by the American Physical Therapy Association.